hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 Each of the functions can be invoked with arbitrary arguments.
 The name of the function is of the format

 ```
-[namespace.]functionname
+[namespace:]functionname
 ```

-If a namespace is given in the constructor then it will be prefixed separated by a _ (underscore)
+If a namespace is given in the constructor then it will be prefixed separated by a : (colon)

 > _assuming that you have a fabric up and running with the appropriate environment variables set_